-A tight-knit, academically competitive college located near Rochester, New York, The College at Brockport is a four-year liberal arts school that is part of the larger State University of New York (SUNY) system.
-Brockport is known as one of the more selective colleges in the SUNY system, and it was recently named in the top 100 “Best Value” public colleges by Kiplinger’s with a tuition of just $222 per credit hour.
+The College at Brockport is a four-year liberal arts school.
+It is part of the larger State University of New York (SUNY) system.
+The school is a tight-knit, competitive college located near Rochester.
+Brockport is one of the more selective colleges in the SUNY system.
+The school was recently named in the top 100 “Best Value” public colleges by Kiplinger’s.

-Choice and flexibility are key in SUNY Brockport’s Bachelor of Science in Sport Management degree.
-Unique to the Brockport experience, students end up completing three mini-internships as well as a semester-long internship in order to fully expose you to career options in the working world.
-You also get the option of either adding a minor to your degree (in business, marketing, kinesiology, coaching, or others) or taking a semester to study abroad.
-Here’s a peek at a few classes you’ll end up taking:
+Choice and flexibility are key in SUNY Brockport’s bachelor of science in sport management degree.
+Students complete three mini-internships and an internship.
+This helps expose students to career options in the working world.
+Students can also either add a minor or take a semester to study abroad.
+Minors include business, marketing, kinesiology, and coaching.
+Here’s a peek at a few classes learners end up taking:

 - Problems in Sport Management

 - Ethics in Sports Contests